centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-fortinet-fortiauthenticator-snmp.md

 ### Network flow

-The target server must be reachable from the Centreon poller on the UDP/161 SNMP port.
+The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector